Red Hulk: Marvel 2099

 In the unified Marvel 2099 reality of Earth-2099, space explorer Ross Romero is dispatched with his crew by Alchemax to explore a rogue planet that appeared around the Sun.
-When the planet attacked his crew and one abandoned Ross on the planet, he worked to survive on it.
-One day, Ross ate a red fruit that appeared before him and it transformed him into the 2099 version of the Red Hulk as he figures out that the planet he's stranded on is Ego the Living Planet who empowered him as his last act.
-Ego's pursuer Terrax the Planet Hunter arrived after killing the crew member that abandoned Ross and fought his Red Hulk form.
-The Red Hulk defeats Terrax the Planet Hunter who finds himself unable to manipulate Ego's soil.
-Now with his new powers, the Red Hulk leaves Ego to protect the galaxy as he taps into Hyperspace and heads into the unknown.
+After the planet attacks his crew, Romero is left stranded.
+Romero later finds a red fruit that transforms him into Red Hulk; he figures out that the planet he is stranded on is Ego the Living Planet, who chose to empower him.

 Secret Wars (2015)

-The 2015 "Secret Wars" story line features the Battleworld domain of Greenland and contains some Red Hulks who are part of the different Tribal Hulks.
-One Red Hulk rules Greenland as the Red King.
-A variation of Captain America called the Captain is sent into Greenland by God Emperor Doom and Sheriff Strange to kill the Red King who is holding Bucky Barnes prisoner.
-After the Red King reveals to that group that he already killed Barnes, the Captain kills the Red King.
+The 2015 "Secret Wars" story line features the Battleworld domain of Greenland and contains several Red Hulks who are part of the Tribal Hulks.
+One Red Hulk rules Greenland as the Red King until he is killed by the Captain.